2010–11 Oman Mobile League

 The 2010–11 Omani League (known as the Oman Mobile League for sponsorship reasons) was the 35th edition of the top football league in Oman.
 It began on 1 November 2010 and finished on 30 April 2011.
-Al-Suwaiq Club were the defending champions, having won the previous 2009–10 Oman Mobile League season.
+Al-Suwaiq Club were the defending champions, having won the 2009–10 Oman Mobile League season.
 On Saturday, 30 April 2011, Al-Suwaiq Club won 0–3 away in their final league match against Al-Nasr S.C.S.C. and emerged as the champions of the 2010–11 Oman Mobile League with a total of 43 points.

 Teams

 This season the league had 12 teams.
 Al-Khaboura SC and Al-Seeb Club were relegated to the Second Division League after finishing the relegation zone in the 2009–10 season.
 The two relegated teams were replaced by Second Division League winners Ahli Sidab Club (Group A) and Al-Hilal SC (Group B).